Indiana Protective Order Attorney

 Defending against Protective Order Allegations

 There are necessarily two sides to a protective order.
 If you’ve been falsely accused in a protective order petition or a protective order petition has been entered against you, Keffer Hirschauer LLP can help protect your rights.
 With former prosecutors on your team, you receive a thorough evaluation of your options and the possibility of preventing, lifting, or removing a protective order.
-A protective order can be costly in a variety of ways.
-In terms of money, it can require you to pay fees, and it can also restrict you from doing many things:- Living in the family home

 - Going to work if the alleged victim works at the same place